 Did you know that approximately one million Americans live in recreational vehicles full-time?
-With over 11% of US households owning a recreational car, ownership has grown from 7.9 million households in 2005 to over nine million today.
+With over 11% of US households owning a recreational vehicle, ownership has grown from 7.9 million households in 2005 to over nine million today.

 As demand grows, companies offering travel trailers for sale are also rising.
 However, only three options are available for those looking to buy an RV and join the RV life.